adityatr/adityat/content/about.md

 ---

 My name is Aditya Trivedi.
-I am a Web developer, I curently live in Toronto, Canada.
-I like contributing to open-source initiatives and read about economics.
-I currently work as a Senior front end developer for Lightspeed Commerce.
+I am a highly-skilled and motivated senior software engineer with 9 years of experience.
+I enjoy writing in JS/TS with React and Node.js.
+Solution-focused, data-driven and customer-obsessed.
+Delivered software projects in four countries impacting 100M+ customers.

 [Resume](/Resume.pdf)